 So how do you do that, you ask?
 Well, here’s some jumping off points:

 1. Eat at LEAST maintenance calories.
-Finding that target will take some trial and error, but the calculators in my Calorie Primer post can give you a good target window.
-Keep in mind that if you’ve been undereating or eating at a deficit for a while, you’ll see an initial ~5 pound bump in weight almost immediately when you increase your calorie intake, as your body replenishes it’s glycogen and water stores.
+Finding that target will take some trial and error, but the calculator in my Calorie Primer post can give you a good target window.
+Keep in mind that if you’ve been undereating or eating at a deficit for a while, you’ll see an initial ~5-10 pound bump in weight almost immediately when you increase your calorie intake, as your body replenishes it’s glycogen and water stores.
 IT’S NOT FAT, so don’t panic.

 2. It’s ok to go over maintenance calories by a few hundred, especially on days after workouts, your body needs the extra calories to build muscle mass.

 3. A healthy female body can gain about 2 pounds of lean mass a month under optimal conditions, so if you keep any weight gain around this level you can be confident that you’re gaining mostly lean mass.
 If you gain more than that, IT’S OK, but more of it will be fat.
 Again, IT’S OK.
 Gaining a little fat along with muscle won’t kill you, you can always lose it later (if you want.
 You may be surprised at how nice that extra fat looks when it’s over a foundation of added muscle!).

 4. Get plenty of protein!
 I generally recommend aiming for 1 gram per pound of your goal body weight, or just 100+ grams a day.
 Getting protein from real foods is best, but an occasional protein supplement isn’t going to derail you and can help bump up your intake if you’re having trouble getting enough from food alone.